-Figure 1-6.
-Volume neurotransmission.
-Neurotransmission can also occur without a synapse; this is called volume neurotransmission or nonsynaptic diffusion.
-In this figure, two anatomically addressed synapses (neurons A and B) are shown communicating with their corresponding postsynaptic receptors (a and b, arrows 1).
-However, there are also receptors for neurotransmitter A, neurotransmitter B, and neurotransmitter C, neurotransmission.
+Figure 1-5 Retrograde neurotransmission.
 Not all neurotransmission is classic or anterograde or from top to bottom namely, presynaptic to postsynaptic (left).
 Postsynaptic neurons may also communicate with presynaptic neurons from the bottom to the top via retrograde neurotransmission, from postsynaptic neuron to presynaptic neuron (right).
-Some neurotransmitters produced specifically as retrograde neurotransmitters at some synapses include the endocannabinoids (ECs, or "endogenous marijuana"), which are synthesized in the postsynaptic neuron, released, and diffuse to presynaptic cannabinoid receptors such as the cannabinoid 1 receptor (CB1); the gaseous neurotransmitter nitric oxide (NO), which is synthesized postsynaptically and then diffuses both out of the postsynaptic membrane and into the presynaptic membrane to interact with cyclic guanosine monophosphate (cGMP)-sensitive targets there; and neurotrophic factors such as nerve growth factor (NGF), which is released from postsynaptic sites and diffuses to the presynaptic neuron, where it is taken up into vesicles and transported all the way back to the cell nucleus via retrograde transport systems to interact with the genome there.
+Some neurotransmitters produced specifically as retrograde neurotransmitters at some synapses include the endocannabinoids (ECs, or endogenous marijuana), which are synthesized in the postsynaptic neuron, released, and diffuse to presynaptic cannabinoid receptors such as the cannabinoid 1 receptor (CB1); the gaseous neurotransmitter nitric oxide (NO), which is synthesized postsynaptically and then diffuses both out of the postsynaptic membrane and into the presynaptic membrane to interact with cyclic guanosine monophosphate (cGMP)-sensitive targets there; and neurotrophic factors such as nerve growth factor (NGF) which is released from postsynaptic sites and diffuses to the presynaptic neuron where it is taken up into vesicles and transported all the way back to the cell nucleus via retrograde transport systems to interact with the genome there.